(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nagoya air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Nagoya is currently 3.6 times the WHO annual air quality guideline value

 Moderate 58 US AQI